Rent Charly (1968)

 01/09/2021

-For the first hour, Charly is a rewarding crowd pleaser, following a sort of Rocky story arc.
-It has a documentary feel, with hand held cameras and a muted colour palette.
-But as the dream starts to shatter, the film becomes fragmented, telling much of the story through hallucinogenic split screen montages, scored by Ravi Shankar.
+For an hour, it is a feelgood fantasy, shot in a documentary style.
+But when the dream begins to unravel, the picture is fragmented, telling much of the story through hallucinogenic split screen montages, scored by Ravi Shankar.
 It all gets very summer-of-love.
 This method tells the story quickly, but avoids following up any thematic proposals.

-The film relates a uniquely human experience.
-We are educated until we understand the fact of our mortality, and nothing we can learn afterwards can deny this truth.
-But the film doesn't really dissect the interesting issues it raises.
-What would it mean if everyone had such an operation?
-Surely it is more likely that this surgery would be offered to the rich rather than those it would most benefit?
-What are the ethics of using Charlie as an experiment?
+It relates a uniquely human experience.
+We are educated until we understand the fact of our mortality, and nothing we can learn afterwards can change this truth.
+But the film overlooks the complications.
+What if everyone had the operation?
+Surely it is more likely it would be sold to the rich rather than given to those in need?
+What are the ethics of using this man as an experiment?

-Robertson's performance is a little raw.
-It helped establish the theory that Oscars go to actors playing disabilities.
-Charlie is an outsider, someone who sees the world having first experienced its cruelty.
-There's a very strong scene where he word associates with scientists at a press conference and we glimpse his psychological trauma.
-It feels credible that one day, something like this could be attempted, and that's what good sci-fi does; it syphons into the almost believable.
+Robertson plays an outsider, someone who sees the world having first experienced its cruelty.
+There's a very strong scene where he word associates with scientists at a press conference and we glimpse his subconscious trauma.
+It feels credible that one day, something like this could be attempted.
+And that's what good sci-fi does; it draws on the almost believable

 1 out of 1 members found this review helpful.